stratum-mining/stratum/README.md

 * `subprotocols/common_messages_sv2`
 * `subprotocols/template_distribution_sv2`

+### `utils`
+Offers an alternative buffer to use that is more efficient, but less safe than the default buffers used.
+Also has network helpers.

 ### `utils/buffer`
 Unsafe but fast buffer pool with fuzz testing and benches.
 Can be used with `codec_sv2`.